e00ax/dht22/README.md

 chmod +x ./DHT22_SYS_V

 ## To Do:
-- Implement script to create the necessery SQL table
+- Implement script to create the necessery SQL table.

 > Sorry, no further documentation available yet!